Buford and the Galloping Ghost

 Buford and the Galloping Ghost is an American animated television series and a spin-off of Yogi's Space Race produced by Hanna-Barbera Productions that was broadcast on NBC from September 9 to December 2, 1978.
 The half-hour series was composed of two 11-minute segments: The Buford Files and The Galloping Ghost.

 The Buford Files and The Galloping Ghost originally aired as segments on Yogi's Space Race from September 9, 1978, to January 27, 1979.
 Following the cancellation of Yogi's Space Race, both segments were repackaged and spun off into a half-hour show on NBC from February 3 to September 1, 1979.
 The show has been rebroadcast on USA Cartoon Express, Cartoon Network and Boomerang.

+Segments

 The Buford Files

-Buford is a lazy bloodhound with a mournful bark and a sharp nose for solving mysteries who lives deep in Fenokee Swamp.
-He teams up with the teenage Boggs twins, Cindy Mae and Woody.
-The trio solves confusing mysteries that baffle Sheriff Muletrain and his overeager but dimwitted deputy Goofer McGee.
+Buford (voiced by Frank Welker) is a lazy bloodhound with a mournful bark and a sharp nose for solving mysteries who lives deep in Fenokee Swamp.
+He teams up with the teenage Boggs twins, Cindy Mae (voiced by Pat Parris) and Woody (voiced by Dave Landsburg).
+The trio solves confusing mysteries that baffle Sheriff Muletrain (voiced by Henry Corden) and his overeager but dimwitted deputy Goofer McGee (voiced by Roger Peltz).
 Buford's abilities are expanded with ears that revolve like radar dishes, and his nose responds to clues like a Geiger counter.

 But Buford has two weaknesses: when the moon comes out, he howls incessantly (often at the most perilous moments), and he also has a running feud with a karate-whacking raccoon.